 The farmer, Douglas McLaurin, nucleates between 2,000 and 4,000 mabé pearls each year making them perhaps the rarest mabé pearls in the world.
 You can read our exclusive interview with Douglas here to find out more about his thoughts on pearls.

 Sea of Cortez mabé pearls are some of the most intensely colorful I've ever seen; only Eyris blue abalone pearls can rival them in color and brilliance.

-Sea of Cortez mabé pendants pictured on bottom versus the Eyris blue Abalone mabés on top; the comparison is incredible!
+mabé pendants pictured on bottom versus the Eyris blue Abalone mabés on top; the comparison is incredible!